tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US010_CreateAFamilyAndSetAdministrator.md

 | :-------------------------- | :------------------------------------------------------------------------------------- |
 | **Name**                | Required, string                                                                           |
 | **RegistrationDate**    | Required, date(year-month-day)                                                             |

-During the analysis process we decided to validate the

 ## 2.2.
 Domain Model Excerpt